forward/capify-ec2/readme.md

     - "YOUR OTHER APP NAME"
    ```

+* :aws_project_tag

+  Use this option to change which EC2 instance tag Capify-EC2 uses to determine instance project.
+Defaults to 'Project' if ommited.

 * :load_balanced

   When ':load_balanced' is set to 'true', Capify-EC2 uses pre and post-deploy hooks to deregister the instance from an associated Elastic Load Balancer, perform the actual deploy, then finally reregister with the ELB and validated the instance health.